zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/api-architecture.md

 ## 2. Write API

-Write APSs publish some data on the blockchain, so it consumes gas.
+Write APIs publish some data on the blockchain, so it consumes gas.
 Example of write APIs are - `approve`, `deposit` etc.

 When you are calling a write API - you need two data from the result.